croz-ltd/klokwrk-project/support/documentation/article/starting-up/startingUp.md

     gw -p modules/bc/cargotracking/asd/booking/app/cargotracking-booking-app-rdbms-management bootRun

-Alternatively, you can use corresponding shell script:
+Alternatively, you can use the corresponding shell script:

     cd support/docker
     ./dockerComposeRdbmsMigration.sh

 Now we are ready for **running functional applications**.
-First, please make sure you are at the root of the project, and then execute the following commands, each one from a separate shell (shell-3, shell-4, and shell-5 where shell-3 is reused from the previous step).
+First, please make sure you are at the root of the project, and then execute the following commands each one from a separate shell (shell-3, shell-4, and shell-5 where shell-3 is reused from the previous step).
 Wait until applications are fully started:

     gw :cargotracking-booking-app-commandside:bootRun